 The sauce only takes 5 or so minutes so the pasta will be fine resting on the counter.
-Back in the pan add 2 tbsp of flour and 2 tbsp of butter on medium low heat.
+In the pan add 2 tbsp of flour and 2 tbsp of butter on medium low heat.
 Whisk together to create a roux and let cook for a minute, being careful not to let it burn.

 Once the roux is combined add the heavy cream (250 ml ~1 cup), lemon juice (60 ml 1/4 cup), Chicken stock (60 ml 1/4 cup), lemon zest (1/2 tbsp), salt (1/4 tsp) and black pepper (1/4 tsp).
 Raise the heat to medium and whisk everything together.
 Here the original Souplantation copycat recipe says to cook for 10 minutes, but I feel that is far too long, and 2-3 minutes is more than enough for it to thicken combine.

-After mixing lightly, add the capers and mix again.
+Add your penne and after mixing lightly, add the capers and mix again.
 The recipe calls for 2 tbsp of capers, but I’ve doubled it because 1) I like capers, and 2) think of that ingredient as ‘to taste’.
 I mean, it is called Lemon Caper Penne, not Lemon Roux Penne.

 At Souplantation this is the end of the line for the lemon caper penne pasta recipe.
 At least, I can’t remember any garnishes.
 I decided to add a few lemon supremes on top because I’m all about that tart flavor.
 You can also serve it with some fresh chopped parsley, or a lemon wedge.